pivotal/docs-tap/getting-started.md

 ### Deploy Your Application

-Follow the steps below to get started with an accelerator called `Tanzu-Java-Web-App`.
+Follow these steps to get started with an accelerator called `Tanzu-Java-Web-App`.

 1. Visit your Application Accelerator by following the steps in [Using Application Accelerator for VMware Tanzu](https://docs.vmware.com/en/Application-Accelerator-for-VMware-Tanzu/0.3/acc-docs/GUID-installation-install.html#using-application-accelerator-for-vmware-tanzu-0).